pyeventsourcing/eventsourcing-django/README.md

 # Construct the application.
 app = Universe(env={
     "INFRASTRUCTURE_FACTORY": "eventsourcing_django.factory:Factory",
-    "COMPRESSOR_TOPIC": "zlib",
 })
 ```

-The application object brings together the domain model and the
-persistence infrastructure, and provides an interface for views and forms.

 You may wish to construct the application object on a signal
 when the Django project is "ready".
 You can use the `ready()`
 method of the `AppConfig` class in the `apps.py` module of a
 Django app.

-The application can use other environment variables supported by
-the library, for example to enable application-level compression
-of stored events, set `COMPRESSOR_TOPIC`.
-You may wish to
-arrange for settings to be defined in and used from your Django
-project's `settings.py`.

 ## Views and forms